Introduction¶

 This chapter describes several possibilities to get further in the usage of the SCIGNE Cloud service.

-The access to NTP servers outside the SCIGNE platform is not permitted.
-If you are using time synchronisation tools, you need to configure them with our NTP servers:
+The access to NTP servers outside the SCIGNE platform is not allowed.
+If you are using time synchronization tools, you need to configure them with our NTP servers:

 sbgntp1.in2p3.fr (193.48.89.16)